 C++ String push_back

-This function is used to add new character ch at the end of the string, increasing its length by one.
+This function is employed to append a new character, represented by the variable ch, at the conclusion of the string, thereby extending its length by one.

 Syntax